BhargavaSharabha/Djnago-Postgres-Docker-Starter/Readme.md

 # Djnago-Postgres-Docker-Starter

-This project is created by alixxx.
+This project is created by alicmp.

 ## Requirements
 - docker